-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha SLT-A77 II are two digital cameras that were revealed to the public, respectively, in March 2013 and May 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha SLT-A77 II are two digital cameras that were officially introduced, respectively, in March 2013 and May 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Sony A77 II

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Sony A77 II.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 II is notably larger (40 percent) than the Canon 100D.
 Moreover, the A77 II is substantially heavier (59 percent) than the 100D.
 It is noteworthy in this context that the A77 II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.